cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-access.md

     Extracted files:

     * `~/.ssh/pool-id-ID-sandbox-id-ID-management-config`: the SSH configuration file.
-    * `~/.ssh/pool-id-ID-sandbox-id-ID-management-source.sh`: the source script that will set the `ssh` command and the KYPO proxy SSH private key.
     * `~/.ssh/pool-id-ID-management-key`: the pool management SSH private key.
     * `~/.ssh/pool-id-ID-management-key.pub`: the pool management SSH public key.

     !!! note
-        The configuration file, and the source script are generated for every sandbox of the pool.
+        The configuration file is generated for every sandbox of the pool.

-3. Execute the extracted source script in the current shell using the `source` command with the path to the KYPO proxy SSH private key.

-    ```shell
-    $ source ~/.ssh/pool-id-ID-sandbox-id-ID-management-source.sh PATH_TO_KYPO_PROXY_PRIVATE_KEY
-    ```

-4. Connect to any virtual machine specified in the SSH configuration file.
+3. Connect to any virtual machine specified in the SSH configuration file except **KYPO Proxy**.

     * Connect directly to any virtual machine using SSH protocol, even a Windows machine, e.g.:

         ```shell
-        $ ssh man
+        $ ssh -F ~/.ssh/pool-id-ID-sandbox-id-ID-management-config man
         ```

     * Connect to any virtual machine using software that supports communication over SOCKS5 proxy.
         First, create a local proxy on a port 12345:

         ```shell
-        $ ssh -N -F ~/.ssh/pool-id-ID-sandbox-id-ID-management-config -D 12345 man
+        $ ssh -F ~/.ssh/pool-id-ID-sandbox-id-ID-management-config -N -D 12345 man
         ```

         Then connect to a virtual machine specified in the SSH configuration file over `socks5://localhost:12345` proxy.